Skadoink/seawatcher3000/README.md

 The object detection model only needs to register that there is a bird in the photo and point out its location so it can be zoomed in on and focused on.
 I do not expect it to classify species at such a distance, although it could be interesting to see how it fairs in that regard.
 I'll probably use my own images for training as I've done plenty of seawatching in my free time (and even when I should be doing other things).
 I assume I'm gonna end up having to draw lots of bounding boxes?

 C# wrapper for Nikon SDK will be used to interact with the camera.
-Haven't decided on how the object detection model would be implemented yet.
+YOLOv8 on Python for object detection.

+## Connecting C# and Python

+Going to try with a local socket server:
+    - Both the C# program and Python program running simultaneaously.
+    - C# streams video to the server which the Python program reads.
+    - Python outputs to server the coordinates and size (and possibly direction if we need to be a second ahead) of birds, when applicable.
+    - C# responds to the information on the server.
+    - NOTE: We still may run the Python from C# as a simulated command line script, but just to get it up and running without manually starting two programs.
+I/O will be through the server.